-An AF ablation procedure can be performed under local sedation (comfortably awake or lightly sleeping) or a full general anaesthetic (completely asleep).
-This decision will depend on several factors, including the nature of your AF episodes and will be discussed with you before your procedure.
+A VT ablation procedure can be performed under local sedation (comfortably awake or lightly asleep) or a full general anaesthetic (completely asleep).
+This decision will depend on several factors including the nature of your VT episodes and will be discussed with you before your procedure.

 The cardiologist will inject local anaesthetic, which may cause some stinging initially, to numb the area.
 This stinging sensation will only last for a short period of time.
-When the insertion site is numb, the cardiologist will place catheters into the heart using x-ray imaging.
+When the insertion site is numb, the cardiologist will proceed to place catheters into the heart with x-ray imaging.

-Once the catheters are in the correct positions, electrical signals will be recorded and analysed.
+Once the catheters are in correct positions, electrical signals will be recorded and analysed.
 Different electrical simulation protocols will be used to study your heart conduction system.
-In most cases, a special 3-dimensional heart mapping system will be used to provide more detailed information about your existing condition before we proceed with an ablation to treat your AF.
+In most cases, a special 3-dimensional heart mapping system will be used to provide more detailed information the cardiologist needs about your existing condition before proceeding with an ablation to treat your VT.